A Resource Guide for New and Early Career Faculty Members

 - Attend a Faculty Senate meeting with a senior colleague to learn how faculty governance works.

-- Become aware of the campus resources available to assist you should you experience personal or professional challenges.
-See the “Important University of Iowa Resources” section below for offices ready and willing to support you.
+- Familiarize yourself with the campus resources available to assist you should you experience personal or professional challenges.
+See the “Important UI Resources” section on p.2 for offices ready and willing to support you.

 WorkLife

-- Attend local events to balance your life.
+- Thrive in our inviting and creative community.
+Iowa City offers the perfect blend of academic energy, cultural opportunities, and outdoor recreation.
 For on-campus art events, see the Performing Arts at Iowa or Hancher Auditorium calendars.
 The University of Iowa Hawkeye Athletics Department offers numerous year-round sports events, and the University Lecture Committee brings a wide range of noted speakers to campus.

 - Check out the UI Employee Discount Program.
 You’ll be surprised at the discounts offered on hotel rooms, food, and household goods and services.